 We get a lot of students with ADHD that struggle with studying for mathematics.
 I'd like to take some time to share some tricks and techniques for managing this learning difference and using it to your advantage.
-I have a particular insight into this subject because I have ADHD and managed to survive all the way through an M.S. in physics.
-It took me a long time to figure out what works, for me it didn't happen until college.
+I have a particular insight into this subject because I have ADHD and managed to survive all the way through a masters degree in physics.
+It took a long time to figure out what works, for me it didn't happen until after college.
 I'm hoping to save you some time and share the techniques that worked for me so you can apply them in junior high and high school.

 Steps for managing you math class with adhd

 1. First you need to realize that ADHD is a gift, not a curse.
 While the majority of information you hear about ADHD is negative, I prefer to look at the positives.
 ADHD is a lack of focus on subjects that do not interest the student.
 However it is HYPER focus on subjects that fascinate the student.
 That is why we like to use the phrase "learning genius", not learning difference or worse learning disability.
 Therefore it is essential that an ADHD student see the relevance of mathematics to their own life.
 They need to be sold on the value of mathematics first, then the attention will follow.
 Believe it or not mathematics is fascinating, but more often than not it's taught in a dry fashion.
 The key is not to try and turn the student into a mathematician, but to convince the student that a knowledge of mathematics will make them better at whatever their passion is.
 And believe it or not mathematics will make you better at all things, see step 2.